 Cannabis Decriminalization in 2015

 In 2015, Jamaica enacted legal reform to legalize cannabis for medical use.
 The law enabled people 18 years and older, including visitors, the right to buy marijuana products with a recommendation from a licensed doctor.
 The vague nature of the law gives residents and visitors of Jamaica ample freedom to enjoy their favorite plant on the island.

-Patients from the United States that have a medical recommendation can purchase medical cannabis and use it in Jamaica.
+Consumers from the United States that have a medical recommendation can purchase medical cannabis and use it in Jamaica.
 The Jamaican Ministry of Health and the Cannabis Licensing Authority (CLA) is in charge of creating regulations and authorizing medical cannabis facilities.
-In order to get a recommendation, patients must visit a Ministry of Health-approved doctor.
+In order to get a recommendation, consumers must visit a Ministry of Health-approved doctor.

 Possession and Cultivation of Cannabis

-Although cannabis is considered an illegal substance, legal reform has ensured that Jamaica residents and visitors can enjoy the cannabis plant for medicinal purposes.
+Although cannabis is considered an illegal substance, legal reform has ensured that Jamaica residents and visitors can access medical marijuana.
 Possession of two ounces or less of marijuana was originally prosecuted, but this law is no longer in effect after decriminalization in 2015.

 Cannabis Consumption in Jamaica

 Just like cigarette laws, smoking ganja in public places or within 5 meters of a public place is prohibited.
 People who follow the Rastafarian faith, however, can smoke cannabis for sacramental purposes in specific locations of worship.
 Rastafarians who are over 18 years old can apply to cultivate marijuana for religious purposes.